blackary/llm-coding-z-talk/README.md

 * Is this a good pattern?
 * "Code's compiling" (https://m.xkcd.com/303/)
 * Inefficiencies
-    - Code way too complex/long
+    - Code way too complex/long/ugly
-    - Code could be much more efficient
+    - Code performance could be much better

 ---

-## LLM Workflows
+## LLM Workflows I use most

+* Claude for vibe-coding -- "give me a website that does x"
+* Cursor as extra-powerful auto-complete
+* Cursor as agent
--
+    - Choose a model
+    - Describe the task, how to test it, etc.
+    - Let it go, review code/output, provide feedback, repeat

 ---